 Many recipes say you have to stir constantly.
 I don't believe this is necessary - but it helps if you stir a lot at first and after the mixture is well melded, maybe stir every few minutes until it boils.
 Put a lid on your pot in between stirrings to speed the process (prevent heat loss) and to keep most of the water in place.
 The boiling point will be around 220-225 degrees F. This step may seem like its taking forever depending upon your heat source.
 If you get this mixture on your hands/skin, immediately run cold water over the spot for at least a minute.
 Its a brutal hot sugar syrup burn otherwise!

-Important to know: we are now trying to remove water from the mixture (escapes as steam - that's why the lid must be off) until we reach the proper ratio of sugar to water.
-If you go above this temperature... its OK (the resulting fondant will be harder) but best to turn down the heat to maintain the suggested temperature range.
+Important to know: we are now trying to remove a certain amount of water from the mixture - escapes as steam and that's why the lid must be off in the beginning - until we reach the proper ratio of sugar to water as indicated by the temperature.
+If you go above this temperature more water will be evaporated (and we prevent that by putting the lid back on).
+Its OK to evaporate more than desired (the resulting fondant will be harder) but best to turn down the heat to maintain the suggested temperature range.

 Check the temperature every so often and adjust the heat source if you have to.
 Also, it helps to stir when you check temperature to keep the mixture evenly heated in the pot.
 So... what's this step about?
 Two things: The temperature at which the mixture boils relates to the final sugar to water ratio: boiling temperatures in the high 240's or 250's or 260's will produce harder and harder fondant once cooled.
 Temperatures in the mid to high 230's will produce a softer fondant (albeit still hard to the touch and not soft like cake icing at all) - easier for bees to bite and eat.
 Boiling the mixture for 15 or more minutes will actually increase the conversion of sucrose (raw sugar) to fructose and glucose (like honey) - i.e. bees do not have to expend precious energy and enzymes converting it in their stomachs.